 This page describes when and why to create deterministic instance templates.
 Deterministic instance templates make explicitly clear the type of third-party services or apps to install on your instances when the instance template is deployed.
 By creating deterministic instance templates, you minimize ambiguity and unexpected behavior from your instance templates.

-Why you should create deterministic instance templates
+Why create deterministic instance templates

-In general, we recommend that the properties of your instance template are as explicit and deterministic as possible.
-If you employ startup scripts in your instance templates that install or use third-party services, make sure that these scripts provide explicit information, such as the version of application to install.
+In general, we recommend that the properties of your instance template be as explicit and deterministic as possible.
+If you employ startup scripts in your instance templates that install or use third-party services, make sure that these scripts provide explicit information, such as the version of app to install.
 Compute Engine can only rely on information defined in the template and has no control over referenced third-party services.
 If your template is too vague, your instance template might behave unexpectedly.

 For example, consider the following command to create an instance template with a startup script that installs apache2 and uses a file that is hosted on an external server:

 gcloud compute instance-templates create example-template-with-startup \ --image-family debian-9 \ --image-project debian-cloud \ --metadata startup-script='#! /bin/bash sudo apt install -y apache2 scp email@example.com:index.php /var/www/'

 There are two potential issues with this startup script:

 - The script does not explicitly define which version of apache2 to install,